Home computer: Reception and sociological impact

 It wouldn't be until the 2000s and 2010s that many of the dreams of the home computer revolution were fully realized, though often in unanticipated ways.
 The cost of computer systems dropped precipitously, allowing individuals to access their own personal computing hardware, with shared desktop machines leaving the home during the 2010s.
-With better network connectivity and speed, resources such as encyclopedias, recipe catalogs and medical databases moved online and are now accessed over the Internet, with local storage solutions like floppy disks and CD-ROM's falling out of use for these purposes during those decades.
-Television never gained substantial interactivity on its own; newer forms of interactive media consumption such as live streaming and on demand content instead evolved from Internet video platforms and gradually replaced traditional broadcasting models.
+With better network connectivity and speed, resources such as encyclopedias, recipe catalogs and medical databases moved online and are now accessed over the Internet, with local storage solutions like floppy disks and CD-ROMs falling out of use for these purposes during those decades.
+Television never gained substantial interactivity on its own; newer forms of interactive media consumption, such as live streaming and on-demand content, instead evolved from Internet video platforms and gradually replaced traditional broadcasting models.
 As of the 2020s, interactive media consumption is done on screens of all sizes, with the traditional television only largely replaced by the smart TV, an Internet-connected computer with the form factor of a traditional television set, in the later 2010s, after the technologies had matured.
 The promises of home automation were realized by small embedded devices, not home computers, and the dream of user-controlled, interactive home automation was only realized in the 2010s as these embedded devices began to be connected to externally managed cloud servers over the Internet.
 Throughout the 2000s, robots such as Roomba and Aibo began to make inroads into the home, but remained a niche product throughout the 2010s, limited largely to tasks such as cleaning.

 This delay was not out of keeping with other technologies newly introduced to an unprepared public.
 Early motorists were widely derided with the cry of "Get a horse!" until the automobile was accepted.
 Television languished in research labs for decades before regular public broadcasts began.
 In an example of changing applications for technology, before the invention of radio, the telephone was used to distribute opera and news reports, whose subscribers were denounced as "illiterate, blind, bedridden and incurably lazy people".
 Likewise, the acceptance of computers into daily life today is a product of continuing refinement of both technology and perception.